 outline plans for ensuring the sustainability and legacy of the efforts beyond the project's duration.

 Each project funded under this topic must involve entities from at least four cities, each from a different Member State or Associated Country.
 At least one of the four cities must be one of the 112 cities selected for the EU Mission on Climate-neutral and Smart Cities and at least one must be a signatory to the Adaptation Mission Charter.
 Pilot sites should be created in at least two lead cities, and structured engagement should take place with at least two follower cities to share best practices.
-Proposals should review, build on and connect to other relevant projects funded by Horizon Europe and Horizon 2020, to avoid overlaps or contradicting conclusions.
+Proposals should review, build on and connect to other relevant projects funded by Horizon Europe, Horizon 2020 and LIFE, to avoid overlaps or contradicting conclusions.

-To increase impact and coherence, proposals should include a mechanism and the resources to establish operational links and collaboration/coordination with the ‘Climate-Neutral Smart cities’ Mission platform, the EU Mission on Adaptation to Climate Change’s Implementation Platform and the Coordination and Support Action 'New European Bauhaus hub for results and impact'.
+To increase impact and coherence, proposals should include a mechanism and the resources to establish operational links and collaboration/coordination with the ‘Climate-Neutral Smart cities’ Mission platform, the Adaptation Mission Implementation Platform and the 'New European Bauhaus hub for results and impact'.
 Collaboration with these Platforms is essential, and projects must ensure that appropriate provisions for activities and resources aimed at enforcing this collaboration are included in the work plan of the proposal.

-Under the guidance of the relevant Executive Agency and with input of the European Commission, the selected projects will engage in clustering activities with other relevant projects supported under the Climate-Neutral and Smart Cities and Climate Adaption Missions as well as the New European Bauhaus Facility to promote synergies and complementarities.
-Synergies should also be explored and, as appropriate, pursued with other relevant initiatives, such as the Green City Accord, European Green Capital / Leaf Awards, European Urban Initiative and the Covenant of Mayors.
+The selected projects will engage in clustering activities with other relevant projects supported under the Climate-Neutral and Smart Cities and Climate Adaption Missions as well as the New European Bauhaus Facility to promote synergies and complementarities.
+Synergies should also be explored and, as appropriate, pursued with other relevant initiatives, such as the Green City Accord, European Green Capital / Leaf Awards, LIFE projects, European Urban Initiative and the Covenant of Mayors.

 This action supports the follow-up to the July 2023 Communication on EU Missions assessment.
+It also supports the implementation of the Nature Restoration Regulation.

-HORIZON-MISS-2027-06-02-CLIMA-CIT-CCRI: Deploying innovative wastewater management, treatment and valorisation solutions in European cities and regions in the context of climate change
+HORIZON-MISS-2027-07-CLIMA-CIT-CCRI-02: Deploying innovative wastewater management, treatment and valorisation solutions in European cities and regions in the context of climate change